 Trying to please everyone—kids, parents, in-laws, aunts, uncles, and friends can make any parent feel crazed.
 Cramming too much into the season puts pressure on you to get the kids ready for every party, outing, or visit on top of running seemingly endless errands and cooking.

 In the end, your children are the ones who suffer because you have less time and energy to spend with them.
-As Ellen Galinsky, president of the Families and Work Institute, discovered when doing research for her book, Ask the Children: What America's Children Really Think About Working Parents, what children want is for their parents (employed or not) to focus on them and hang around with them.
+As Ellen Galinsky, president of the Families and Work Institute, discovered when doing research for her book, Ask the Children: What America's Children Really Think About Working Parents, what children want is for their parents to focus on them and spend time with them.
 Impossible to manage if you accept every invitation that comes your way.

 A calmer, more pleasant approach that positions your children as your priority is to spread out the holiday over a few weekends or weeks.
 Really, how many holiday meals can you eat in one day?